Best Coffee Beans for French Press: 5 Top Brands Worth Trying

 Opinions vary on this one.
 A reliable rule of thumb is between four and six minutes, though the coarser your grind, the longer it can take to get the best flavor from your beans (2).
 Again, it’s worth experimenting a bit to find the perfect timing for each coffee.

 Once the time is up, press the plunger down gently.
 Going too fast will agitate the grounds, and can end up making your coffee more bitter.
-To get the best from your French press coffee, it’s a good idea to decant it once you’ve plunged, otherwise the leftovers will carry on brewing.
+To get the best coffee from your French press, it’s a good idea to decant it once you’ve plunged, otherwise the leftovers will carry on brewing.

 Our Top 5 Best Coffees for a French Press